QuokkaStake/cosmos-proposals-checker/README.md

-proposals - List proposals and wallets' votes on them proposals_mute - Mutes a proposal proposals_mutes - List active proposal mutes help - Displays help
+proposals - List proposals and wallets' votes on them proposals_mute - Mutes a proposal proposals_mutes - List active proposal mutes tally - Show the tally for proposals that are in voting period help - Displays help
 ```